 Willard teaches his young son Arvin (Michael Banks Repeta) that the world is full of no good sons of bitches, and that using violence against them is not so much a question of if as it is when.
 Years later, an adult Arvin (Tom Holland) finds himself surrounded by no-good sons of bitches; he remembers his father’s lessons.

 The Devil All The Time is a story of generational pain and violence in 1950s Ohio.
 It is bleak, and unflinching, and also incredibly uneven.
 If it weren’t anchored by two brilliant performances I’m not sure that I would recommend it.
 Luckily, it is, so I am.

 Tom Holland has a new film debuting on Netflix this week, Antonio Campos adaptation of Donald Ray Pollock’s The Devil All The Time.
-Holland is a megastar thanks to his role in the Marvel Cinematic Universe as Peter Parker, the Amazing Spider-Man, but in his 8-year career he has been in a number of great films.
+Holland is a megastar thanks to his role in the Marvel Cinematic Universe as Peter Parker, the Amazing Spider-Man, but in his 8-year career, he has been in several great films.
 Let’s talk about three of them.

 There wasn’t a ton of news I found totally interesting this week but Jordan Peele making more movies and Martin Scorsese having opinions about movies are certainly interesting tidbits.
 Let’s take a look.

 Your friendly neighbourhood Spider-Man is coming to theatres for the third first time in under two months which means the marketing is about to kick into high gear.
 Today we got a new trailer (which is pretty good!) and two new posters (which are pretty awful!).
 Let’s take a look.